Amazon Echo: Accessories

-Wearables
+Wearable

 Amazon announced the Echo Loop in September 2019, a smart ring with a button that activates Alexa.
 The Echo Loop uses Bluetooth to connect to a smartphone for Internet access.
 The Echo Frames smartglasses, which support prescription lenses, were also announced on the same day.
 In 2020, it was announced that Echo Loop would be discontinued.
+On September 20, 2023, Amazon unveiled the third generation of Echo Frames and a collaboration with Carrera Eyewear on two frame designs.

 Privacy concerns

-There are concerns about the access Echo has to private conversations in the home, or other non-verbal indications that can identify who is present in the home and who is not—based on audible cues such as footstep cadence or radio and television programming.
-Amazon responds to these concerns by stating that Echo only streams recordings from the user's home when the "wake word" activates the device, though the device is technically capable of streaming voice recordings at all times, and in fact will always be listening to detect if a user has uttered the word.
+Concerns have been raised about the remote access by Echo devices to private conversations in the home, or other non-verbal indications that can identify the presence or absence of individuals, based on audible cues such as footstep cadence or radio and television programming.
+Amazon responds to these concerns by stating that Echo only streams recordings from the user's home when the wake word activates the device.

-Echo uses past voice recordings the user has sent to the cloud service to improve response to future questions the user may pose.
+Echo uses past voice recordings that the user has sent to the cloud service to improve response to future questions the user may pose.
 To address privacy concerns, the user can delete voice recordings that are currently associated with the user's account, but doing so may degrade the user's experience using voice search.
 To delete these recordings, the user can visit the "Manage My Device" page on Amazon.com or contact Amazon customer service.
 In May 2018, it was reported that an Echo device had sent a recorded conversation to an acquaintance of a user who did not intend for this to happen.
 Amazon apologized and conjectured that one part of the conversation had been misinterpreted as a command to distribute it.

 Echo uses an address set in the Alexa companion app when it needs a location.
 Amazon and third-party apps and websites use location information to provide location-based services and store this information to provide voice services, the Maps app, Find Your Device, and to monitor the performance and accuracy of location services.
 For example, Echo voice services use the user's location to respond to the user's requests for nearby restaurants or stores.
 Similarly, Echo uses the user's location to process the user's mapping-related requests and improve the Maps experience.
 All information collected is subject to the Amazon.com Privacy Notice.

 Amazon retains digital recordings of users' audio spoken after the "wake up word", and while the audio recordings are subject to demands by law enforcement, government agents, and other entities via subpoena, Amazon publishes some information about the warrants it receives, the subpoenas it receives, and some of the warrant-less demands it receives, allowing customers some indication as to the percentage of illegal demands for customer information it receives.

 As Amazon employed ex-US-security-chief Gen Keith B. Alexander in autumn 2020, Edward Snowden commented laconically: "It turns out 'Hey Alexa' is short for 'Hey Keith Alexander."